benapier/benapier.github.io/index.md

 layout: default
 ---

-## Bio
+## Summary

-Student currently studying MSci Mathematics and Computer Science at Durham Universiy under the Millman Scholarship with the Materials Processing Institute.
+Undergraduate Researcher with a demonstrated history of working in the research industry.
+Currently studying MSci Mathematics and Computer Science at Durham University under the Millman Scholarship with the Materials Processing Institute.

 [Coding activity](https://ben.napier.xyz/pages/coding_activity/)